 The campus has nearly 1,200 University-owned desktop computers connected to the network.
 Through the Microsoft Office 365 service, each student receives an email account that includes 50 GB of mail space.
 A number of academic programs such as graphic design, digital design, industrial design and architecture are assigned enhanced network storage space.
 All students are provided with University network drive space and can obtain additional storage space through the Office 365 agreement.
 Students are also provided with space for hosting their own University-related website.

 Philadelphia University is a technology-rich environment.
-Both the departmental and general-purpose computing labs provide an extensive array of software applications including AutoCAD, 3ds Max, CINEMA 4D, Rhino, and SketchUp.
+Both the departmental and general-purpose computing labs provide an extensive array of software applications including AutoCAD, 3ds Max, Rhino, and SketchUp.
 Industrial and interactive design students are required to use applications such as Final Cut Suite, Maya, SolidWorks, and Adobe titles such as Photoshop, Illustrator, InDesign, Acrobat and After Effects.
 Desktop computing equipment in these specialized programs is on an aggressive migration cycle that provides hardware upgrades and new equipment every 24 months.

 Philadelphia University requires that all students have a laptop for use on campus and especially in all classrooms, studios and labs.
 Please refer to the OIR website for the most updated requirements for laptops and software.